Coalition Fake Nuclear Facts

 Guidelines for using statistics in public debate

 - Avoid Cherry-Picking Data: Select data that provides a comprehensive and balanced view.
 Do not pick statistics that only support your argument while ignoring conflicting data.
-(Example: The Coalition picked a 56 c/kWh Australian electricity cost, ignoring contrary figures of 8 c/kWh and 63 c/kWh.)
+(Example: The Coalition picked a 56 c/kWh Australian electricity cost, ignoring contrary figures of 8 c/kWh and 65 c/kWh.)

 - Use Reliable and Reputable Sources: Rely on trusted and credible sources for your data.
 (Example: The Coalition’s reliance on the 56 c/kWh Australian cost led to invalid comparisons and misleading talking points.)

 - Make Apples-to-Apples Comparisons: Make comparisons between equivalent data or scenarios.
 Comparing unrelated figures leads to invalid conclusions.
-(Example: The Coalition compared an Australian peak-hour usage cost with an Ontario average usage cost, leading to an invalid comparison and misleading talking point.)
+(Example: The Coalition compared an Australian peak-hour usage cost with an Ontario average usage cost, leading to an invalid comparison and a misleading talking point.)

 - Correlation does not establish causation: When two variables occur together, and you argue that one variable causes the other, present a causal mechanism supported by evidence.
 (Example: The Coalition misleadingly conveyed that the high penetration of renewables in South Australia caused high retail electricity costs without providing any causal link explaining how this occurred.)